Quick Details

 - Hidden alleys & local squares – Charming corners where daily life unfolds just as it has for generations

-2. Scenic Spots & Photo Moments
+2. Scenic Spots Along the Way

 - Avenida da Liberdade – Lined with cafes, flowers, and elegant façades